minerva1404/real-time-transport-analytics/silver/silver_transform.md

-### Silver Transformation (Spark Structured Streaming) ✨
+## ✨ Silver Transformation

-The **Silver Transformation layer** cleans, validates, and standardizes incoming streams using **Spark Structured Streaming**.
+### Purpose

+The Silver Transformation module performs continuous cleansing, validation, and enrichment using Spark Structured Streaming.
+Incoming datasets are validated against predefined schemas, incomplete records are removed, and standardized outputs are written to the cleaned Silver storage layer.

+The resulting datasets provide a trusted analytical foundation for Gold-level aggregation and business intelligence.

-Key responsibilities:
+### Key Responsibilities

-- Reads Silver landing data as **continuous file-based streams**.
+* Reads Silver landing datasets as continuous file streams.
-- Enforces schemas for vehicle and trip datasets to ensure data consistency.
+* Enforces schemas for vehicle and trip datasets.
-- Removes invalid or incomplete records and applies lightweight enrichment.
+* Removes incomplete and invalid records.
-- Adds event timestamps required for downstream aggregation and analytics.
-- Writes cleaned outputs to structured Silver storage with checkpointing.
-- Serves as the **trusted, analytics-ready input** for Gold-level processing.
+* Applies lightweight enrichment and event timestamp generation.
+* Writes cleaned datasets using Spark Structured Streaming.
+* Maintains checkpoint directories for fault recovery.

+### Pipeline Role

+The Silver Transformation module functions as the data quality engine of the pipeline.
+Through continuous validation and schema enforcement, it produces reliable datasets that support scalable analytics while preserving fault tolerance using Spark checkpointing.

-Code:
+### Source Code:
 ```python
 from pyspark.sql import SparkSession
 from pyspark.sql.functions import col, from_json, lit, concat, hour, dayofweek, current_timestamp, unix_timestamp